Arik Cannon: All Elite Wrestling (2021–2022)

 In 2021, Cannon had two matches with All Elite Wrestling (AEW).
 First was June 5 where he teamed up with Kevin Blackwood in a tag match and faced Eddie Kingston and Penta El Zero Miedo in a loss on Dark: Elevation in Jacksonville, Florida.
-His second match was also a tag match in front of his home crowd in Minneapolis, Minnesota on November 12, where he and Renny D took on The Pinnacle members Wardlow and Shawn Spears.
-The fans in attendance were loudly cheering for Arik and chanting his name loudly.
+His second match was also a tag match in front of his home crowd in Minneapolis, Minnesota, on November 12, where he and Renny D took on The Pinnacle members Wardlow and Shawn Spears.
 This also was a loss.
 A 0–2 overall record in AEW as of 2021, he was not pinned in both of his matches.

 On August 10, 2022, Cannon teamed with Travis Titan for a tag match taped for Dark: Elevation during the Quake by the Lake special.
 Cannon and Titan lost to Josh Woods and Tony Nese.
-Again fans cheered his name loudly during the match.

 Personal life

-Cannon is a former assistant coach at The Academy: School of Professional Wrestling, a training facility in Minnesota.
-He is an avid Minnesota Twins and Minnesota Wild fan.
+On August 8, 2026, after WWE wrestler Natalya Neidhart had made a comment regarding Avery Styles, son of WWE Hall of Famer AJ Styles during an interview about him "paying his dues", Cannon accused Avery of "skirting responsibility".
+AJ Styles responded to Cannon's accusations, claiming that he was paid to wrestle and not to set up the ring.
+On August 11, 2026, GCW owner Brett Lauderdale defended Styles by claiming that Avery had "earned his spot" despite his rookie status in the industry. on TMZ's Inside The Ring podcast, former WWE wrestler and All Elite Wrestling commentator Paul Wight responded to the scandal claiming that paying the dues existed as a way for veterans to bully and intimidate younger talent.